 If your ex-spouse has lost their job or is suffering from an illness or injury, you may want to consider agreeing to a modification or suspending spousal support until your spouse is able to return to work.
 However, if your spouse is simply trying to avoid paying spousal support, you will need to take them back to court where a judge can take one of several action; find your ex-spouse in contempt, order that part of the ex-spouse’s income be withheld; or, order a judgment with interest.

-The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law and represents clients in Sacramento, California and clients in Northern California with services they need and deserve when addressing support and support payments.
+The Law Offices of Edward Misleh, APC is a law firm that practices family law and clients in Northern California with services they need and deserve when addressing support and support payments.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Affordable rates and payment plans are also available.
-Call now 916-443-1267 for your free consultation.
+Call now 321-951-9164.

 Contempt is the disobedience of a court order.
 The judge must find that your ex-spouse was intentionally attempting to avoid paying spouse support.
 This can be found if the ex-spouse is receiving income that is not being reported to taxing authorities; hiding assets purchased with cash which prove a substantial income; transferring property to others which were paid for by the ex-spouse; or, creating questionable loans to others.
 If the judge finds your ex in contempt, the first punishment will most likely be an order to pay the overdue support and possibly an additional fine.
 Should your ex-spouse continue to disregard the court orders, they could be ordered to serve time in jail.